Employment

 Infant Assistant Teacher

 St. Martin’s Episcopal School is looking for experienced Infant Teaching Assistants to work in our Early Learning division.
 We seek candidates who support our mission and are culturally competent and responsive.
 We are welcoming of all applicants regardless of race, color, gender, age, veteran status, religion, sexual orientation, disability, national or ethnic origin, or any other protected characteristic.
-This position will be assigned to either our Ashford Dunwoody or High Point campus, depending on need.
+This position will be assigned to our High Point campus which is located within 5 miles of the main campus.

 Summary